Know Before You Go: Whistler’s Golf Courses

 Each one of Whistler’s golf courses has its own specific regulations and guidelines and you can find the details on their individual websites.
 The team at Whistler.com also know these new protocols and can talk them through with you if you’re looking to tee off in the mountains.

-Three nights and three rounds start at $155 CAD per person, per night and include complimentary cart rentals.
-If you’re not local to Whistler lock in this deal now for when the time is right to travel again.
+Check with the golf specialists at Whistler.com for this season’s packages and deals.
 For more information on what’s open in Whistler, take a look at the Doors Open Directory or speak to a Whistler.com agent who can help put your adventure together (read: they do the work so you don’t have to).